Required Financial Documentation

 Boston University is required by U.S. government regulations to check the availability of adequate funding for tuition, fees, and living expenses for the duration of the prospective student’s studies at Boston University in order to issue the immigration documents necessary to obtain a student visa.
 All financial documents submitted for evaluation will become the property of Boston University and will not be returned to the prospective student.

-Undergraduate students: Refer to Undergraduate Admissions for documentation for financial support.
+New incoming undergraduate students: Refer to Undergraduate Admissions for documentation for financial support.

 All declarations of financial support must:

 - Reflect the minimum amount of support in U.S. dollars

 - Specify funding for study at Boston University (not another college or university)

 - Include a date and be no more than one year old from the intended date of enrollment

 - Indicate the period of time for which the support will be provided